MarkAdell/my_articles/README.md

 Many programming languages provide built-in higher-order functions for manipulating lists or collections without the need for loops.
 Making the code more concise, reusable, and readable.
 Some of the common higher-order functions for list manipulation are:
 - **Map**: Applies a given function to each list element, returning a new list with the transformed values.
-- **Filter**: Filters list elements based on a given predicate function, returning a new list with the filtered elements.
+- **Filter**: Filters list elements based on a given predicate function (a function that returns a bool), returning a new list with the filtered elements.
 - **Reduce**: Combines list elements into a single value using a given accumulator function, simplifying computations like summing or finding the maximum.
 - **Find**: Searches for a specific element in a list based on a given predicate function.